gasparesganga/gasparesganga.com/labs/postgis-normalize-geometry/index.md

 I wrote a brand-new algorithm integrating the angle checks with area and points distance ones, building a production-ready function that can be safely used in automated queries.

 ### What it does
-The function decomposes all `POLYGON`s, `MULTIPOLYGON`s and `MULTILINESTRING`s into single `LINESTRING`s, then it iterates over all the points taking into account 3 at a time.
+The function decomposes any `POLYGON`, `MULTIPOLYGON` and `MULTILINESTRING` into single `LINESTRING`, then it iterates over all the points taking into account 3 at a time.
 When conditions are met depending on the input parameters, the point which produces the unwanted condition is removed.
 This effectively **removes spikes and points lying on the same straight line**, producing normalized geometries.